superRaptor911/WarZone_2/README.md

 # WarZone_2
-A 2D multiplayer shooter made using [Godot](https://godotengine.org/)
+A 2D multiplayer shooter made using [Godot](https://godotengine.org/) for android.
+This game is inspired by counter strike and [CS2D](https://store.steampowered.com/app/666220/CS2D/)

 ## Installing
 Open terminal at desired directory and enter